 A client also has the option of creating a producer without supplying a destination.
 In this case, a destination must be input on every send operation.
 A typical use for this style of producer is to send replies to requests using the request’s JMSReplyTo destination.

+A client may send a message either synchronously or asynchronously.
+For more details see sections 4.6.1 "Synchronous send" and 4.6.2 "Asynchronous send".

-A client can specify a default delivery mode, priority, and time-to-live for messages sent by a producer.
-It can also specify delivery mode, priority, and time-to-live per message.
+A client can specify a default delivery mode, priority, time-to-live and delivery delay for messages sent by a producer.

+A client can also specify delivery mode, priority, and time-to-live per message.

 Each time a client creates a MessageProducer, it defines a new sequence of messages that have no ordering relationship with the messages it has previously sent.

 See Section 3.4.9 "JMSExpiration" for more information on time-to-live.
 See Section 3.4.10 "JMSPriority" for more information on priority.
 See Section 3.4.13 "JMSDeliveryTime" for more information on delivery delay.

+Synchronous send

+The following methods on MessageProducer may be used to send a message synchronously:

+void send(Message message)

+void send(Destination destination, Message message)

+void send(Destination destination, Message message, int deliveryMode, int priority, long timeToLive)

+void send(Message message, int deliveryMode, int priority, long timeToLive)

+These methods will block until the message has been sent.
+If necessary the call will block until a confirmation message has been received back from the JMS server.

+Asynchronous send

+Clients may alternatively send a message using the following methods which permit the JMS provider to perform part of the work involved in sending the message in a separate thread.
+JMS refers to this as an "asynchronous send".

+send(Destination destination, Message message, CompletionListener completionListener)

+send(Destination destination, Message message, int deliveryMode, int priority, long timeToLive, CompletionListener completionListener)

+send(Message message, CompletionListener completionListener)

+send(Message message, int deliveryMode, int priority, long timeToLive, CompletionListener completionListener)